Unteroffizier: East Germany

-By the East German National People's Army (NP's A) and the Border troops the grade was introduced in 1956, comparable to NATO OR-6b.
+By the East German National People's Army (NP's A) and the Border troops the grade was introduced in 1956.
 The rank insignia remained almost identically to these Wehrmacht and Reichswehr.
 There designation of the two classes of non-commissioned officers, i.e. "Unteroffiziere ohne Portepee" and "Unteroffiziere mit Portepee", was generally disapproved by the East German communist military leadership, and consequently uncustomary.

 There sequence of grades was as follows: